Tsongkha: History

 In 1086, Dongzhan died and was succeeded by his adopted son, Aligu (Khotanese mother).
 Aligu hid the death of Dongzhan for a year and induced his father's Khitan wife to kill two other wives to eliminate potential rivals.
 Then he married his daughter to the Tanguts.
-Aligu gained Song recognition, which infuriated Guizhang.
+Aligu allied with the Western Xia minister Liang Qipu, married the Tangut princess Jinshan, and gained Song recognition, which infuriated Guizhang.
 Guizhang fortified himself at Taozhou and began raiding Song territory.
 In 1087, Song forces led by Chong Yi captured Guizhang and sent him to Kaifeng.
 Two years later he was released and sent to live in Qinzhou, where he died two years later.

 Aligu was an unpopular ruler.
 In 1092 he incarcerated the tribal leader Wenxixin and his son Xibawen as Song spies.

-Aligu died in 1096 and was succeeded by his son, Xiazheng.
+Aligu died in 1096 and was succeeded by his son, Xiazheng (Tangut mother?).

 In 1099, Xiazheng was expelled by Xinmouqinzhan, who enthroned Longza as rightful heir to the Gusiluo line.
 The Song commander Wang Shan defeated Longza and occupied Tsongkha.
 At first the Song tried to directly administrate the area, but Tibetan resistance forced the reinstatement of Longza as hereditary administrator and Mucheng's son, Bangbiwudingwa as military commissioner with responsibility over the Tibetan tribes.

-Longza returned to power in 1101, but was immediately driven off by his brother, Xisheluosa.
+Longza returned to power in 1101, but was immediately driven off by his brother, Xisheluosa (Kuchean mother?).

 In 1103, the Song dispatched Wang Hou to conquer Tsongkha.
 Wang led 20,000 troops to capture the Tibetan border settlements, forcing Xisheluosa to retreat to Tsongkha (Zongge).
 Wang's forces were increased by another 10,000 reinforcements.
 They defeated a Tibetan army, taking 4,316 heads and over 3,000 prisoners.
 A princess of Tsongkha led her followers to surrender.
 Qingtang turned on Xisheluosa, who fled further west into Qinghai.
 The Song armies occupied the region again and renamed Qingtang to Xining.